Midland County Court Records

 Requesting Records Under the Public Information Act

-If a clerk’s office does not make the requested record available through routine channels, you may file a formal open-records request.
+If a clerk's office doesn't make the record you need available through routine channels, you can file a formal open-records request.
 The governmental body must respond within ten business days.
-If the body believes the record is exempt, it must seek a ruling from the Texas Attorney General’s Office within the same timeframe.
+If it believes the record is exempt, it must seek a ruling from the Texas Attorney General's Office within that same window.
 There is no charge for inspecting records in person, but the clerk may assess copy fees for reproductions.

 Midland County Criminal Court Records

-Criminal cases in Midland County are divided between two tiers.
+Criminal cases in Midland County are split between two tiers.
 Felony prosecutions are filed in the District Courts (142nd, 238th, 385th, and 441st), where the District Clerk maintains all case records.
-Misdemeanor offenses—Class A and Class B—are prosecuted in the County Courts at Law, with records maintained by the County Clerk.
-Class C misdemeanors (fine-only offenses) are handled by the Justice of the Peace courts or the Municipal Court.
+Class A and Class B misdemeanors are prosecuted in the County Courts at Law, with records kept by the County Clerk.
+Class C misdemeanors — fine-only offenses — go before the Justice of the Peace courts or the Municipal Court.

 What Criminal Records Include